peggiezx/peggiezx.github.io/work.md

 ### National Youth Orchestra of China

 #### <a href="nyochina.com"> Official Website </a>
-* Built and maintained a static website for NYO-China using ReactJs and Netlify
+* Built and maintained a static NYO-China's website using ReactJs and Netlify
 * Implemented responsive designs (mobile/tablet/desktop)
 * Responsible for code, testing and deployment over several launches